evekb/evedev-kb/common/esi/docs/Api/MailApi.md

 Get mail labels and unread counts

-Return a list of the users mail labels, unread counts for each label and a total unread count.  ---  Alternate route: `/v3/characters/{character_id}/mail/labels/`  Alternate route: `/dev/characters/{character_id}/mail/labels/`   ---  This route is cached for up to 30 seconds
+Return a list of the users mail labels, unread counts for each label and a total unread count.  ---  This route is cached for up to 30 seconds

 ### Example
 ```php